Totally Nordic 2020 - 2021 Winter & Summer

 WHEELS

-Typical faults on roller skis, roller skis are difficult to balance on, due to height of the ground, thin wheels compared to the width of a ski.
+Roller skis are difficult to balance on, due to height of the ground, thin wheels compared to the width of a ski. |

 SNOW